 Enhanced business judgement, critical analysis and problem solving skills

-If you hold an Institute designation or a designation managed by the Institute CPD hours may be awarded on successful completion of this programme.
+If you hold an IOB designation or a designation managed by IOB, CPD hours may be awarded on successful completion of this programme.

 Operational Risk Management Practices module is assessed by: